 The water management theme integrates the knowledge and understanding of water developed in the other thematic areas to better enable you to tackle the big water management challenges that we face.
 Geographic case studies are developed to compare the trade-offs that occur between science and society in these contexts.
 Interactions with experts with different perspectives and expertise will help you to understand the challenges faced by water managers.

 Teaching takes place through lectures, seminars and workshops which provide in-depth exploration of key issues.
 The elective modules offer a tutorial-style teaching and discussion environment within smaller groups, based on a suite of contemporary research themes that reflect the specific interests of core faculty and visiting research associates.
 The teaching aim is to foster discussion and debate between academic staff and students to identify and explore theory, methods and practice in an academic space that encourages a critical dialogue.

-There is a one-week field trip to the Ebro Basin in Spain during the Easter vacation and day field visits to a variety of destinations during the year.
+There is a one-week field trip during the Easter vacation and day field visits to a variety of destinations during the year.

-At the end of the first year you take the examinations associated with the MSc in Water Science, Policy and Management.
-You must pass the examinations in order to proceed into the second year.
+At the end of the first year you take the assessments associated with the MSc in Water Science, Policy and Management.
+You must pass the core module assessments in order to proceed into the second year.
 In the first year there are two assessed essays linked to elective courses.

 The aim of the course is to train future decision makers, managers and policy makers in water policy and management.